Profile information

 • Sorting and handling the harvest with care

-Please note: Summer temperatures in Gudur can be quite high during this period.
-We schedule activities mindfully and ensure adequate breaks and hydration, but volunteers should be comfortable working in warm weather conditions.
+Please note: Summer temperatures in Gudur can be quite high during this time.
+Activities are scheduled mindfully with adequate breaks and hydration, but volunteers should be comfortable working in warm weather.

 🌱 General Seva